 I am of remote sliver category defined 8-15-22 by a prof who was right for saying film is no wise what it seemed fifty-sixty years ago when there were so fewer titles to cope with.
 But then look at canons derived off literature, fewer classical books on reading lists, more culled as concept of canons is increasingly questioned.
 Think of fun to teach literature and add Lorna Doone and East Side, West Side to your semester syllabus, then await punishment from school administrators.
 You Tube seems to me a best place to observe how cultural winds blow.
 These are readers, watchers, fans and experts, instructors, a widest range, thinking and choosing for themselves, free range eggheads to some extent, but sincere in their purpose with many knowing too how to engage and entertain.
 I graze there daily to keep current on attitude toward books and film.
 Things in print anymore tend to date before ink is dry.
 I keep hoping YT analysts will more explore my sliver, but it seems majority, as in vast, figures The Godfather (or later) was where worthwhile movies began, little of merit or interest before.
 If there is to be You Tube appreciation for Cain and Mabel, I will have to generate it myself.
 Those who would load canon cannons with R.S., as in remote sliver, are elderly or hopeless-out-of-touch.
 Still, I make my testament and propose to stand by it.
 What alternative is there?
 Who’d believe Meet Me in St. Louis suddenly took back seat to Top Gun: Maverick?
 I predictably elect Citizen Kane lead for my list, not by preference or even of Top Ten, but for being the dinosaur likely to take longest becoming extinct.

 CITIZEN KANE (1941) --- Why does young Charlie take such immediate dislike to Mr. Thatcher?
 Had he been taught we must all hate “rich bankers”?
 Thatcher overbears, but tries in his awkward way to be affable, and observe how fine a steward he will be of Charlie’s inheritance.
 Would there be sixty million dollars for C.F.
 Kane to fritter away on a newspaper had not Thatcher invested his assets so wisely?
 I dislike Charlie’s cruel answer when his guardian in old age asks the perfectly legitimate question of what he would like to have been if not for all the money.
 “Everything you hate,” replies the ingrate.
 Apart from his uncalled-for rudeness, I like Charlie and would argue he gets unfair shake from Jed Leland, who to me seems “judgy” for lack of a less hackneyed than such currently trendy word, as if Jed were there to seal the deal for Mr. Kane as empty and self-absorbed.
-Never did I observe Charlie being anything other than cheerful and good palsy with Jed, who it is clear was supported from college by his chum till their unfortunate break, which I regard as Jed’s fault for drunkenly telling Charlie off for myriad of faults not readily observed from behavior of good and steadfast mate latter appears to be.
+Never did I observe Charlie being anything other than cheerful and good palsy with Jed, who it is clear was supported from college by his chum till their unfortunate break, which I regard as Jed’s fault for drunkenly telling Charlie off for myriad of faults not readily observed from behavior of steadfast mate latter appears to be.
 Were characters serving script agenda rather than what we actually see and hear of them?
 And where does Jed come off being so critical of Charlie after the poor, alone, and disdained tycoon is dead and past?
 Were I interviewer Alland and had a cigar at the retirement home, I’m not sure Jed would have merited a share.

 And what of Susan Alexander?
 Charlie honestly thought she wanted to become a singer.
 He took up for her against anyone who was critical.
 Was this mere self-aggrandizing?
 Perhaps Charlie being obtuse in the extreme, but when did he claim to understand subtleties in human interaction?
 To others more sinned against than sinning, I vote yes to Boss Gettys and do blame Charlie for stirring that hornet’s nest.
 Did he not imagine his victim would fight back? --- yet observe picture-of-polite Gettys interaction with wronged Emily.
 I envision these two remaining friendly acquaintances after divorce dust settles.
 Mr. Bernstein is likeable because he understands Kane flaws but remains loyal to him.
 Bernstein is my favorite character.
-I could wish his vision of so long ago had stepped off that ferry and waited for him to catch up and introduce himself, though I’ll admit the union would not have worked out because how could any relationship survive demands of an employer like Mr. Kane?
+I could wish his vision of so long ago had stepped off that ferry and waited for him to catch up and introduce himself, though I’ll admit the union would not have worked because how could any relationship survive demands of an employer like Mr. Kane?
 Easy to imagine differing fates for Kane characters, viewers making their own creative contribution as with any complex art.
 Does Citizen Kane entertain those seeing it a first time?
 It did me in 1975.
 Kane off-puts some for its reputation as a “challenging” film, this more an issue in 1941 when ahead-of-time technique confused many, especially ones who entered theatres part way into the feature or even during a second half, habit of casual attendance in those days.
 I expect audiences were readier to embrace the 1956 reissue, successful and a crowd-pleaser in spots, this following imitators absorbed over fifteen years since 1941 release.

 Citizen Kane